 Trinity City – Winner of Nym’s Scavenger Event on Starsider

 During my life as a Trandoshan on the Chilastra server in 2003-2004, I had no idea that my future guild, Trinity Republic, was making history on the Starsider server.
 Star Wars Galaxies was remarkable because no two cities were ever the same.
-On another server, a very different type of war could be going on, and an ancestral part of your planet’s map could be a barren patch of nothing in the same location.
+On another server, a very different type of war could be going on.
+An ancestral part of your planet’s map could be a barren patch of wasteland in the same location.
 It is a part of MMORPGs rarely seen these days.
-Back then, a guild’s choices shaped the natural history of a server, and it wasn’t scripted bosses and game events that were remembered.
+Back then, a guild’s choices shaped the natural history of a server and it wasn’t scripted bosses and game events that were remembered.
 Long after this game died, we still remember the names of the players.

 Moosacca <TPF> was the mayor of Trinity City for many years during its most tumultuous times.
 Trinity began in 2002 just like Grandor and performed major feats in the game, such as winning of Nym’s Scavenger event.
 For their efforts, a permanent X-Wing was placed in the center of the city near the City Hall to immortalize their impact as a Rebel guild in the Galactic Civil War.

 Unfortunately, the vast majority of my screenshots were lost due to a hard drive crash in 2004.
 These are the only screenshots I have left of Crystal Valley, its early construction.
 It would later become the first Rebel player city to reach rank 5 (Metropolis) on the planet of Dantooine.